larry-k88/PY101/study_guides/study_guide.md

 ### variable shadowing

 + occurs when identifiers (variables) share the same name in different scopes
-+ it is the temporary hiding of the variable of the same name in the outer scope.
++ it is the temporary hiding of the variable of the same name in the outer scope

         greeting = 'Salutations' # this will be shadowed/hidden